oahayder/self/README.md

 How do we make this change?
 This is the least important to me, since I give my ICs full autonomy in deciding implementation details.
 They are closer to the code than anyone else and will have the best insight into what will, and won't, work.

 ## What do I value most?
-Enthusiasm, leadership and curiosity.
+Leadership, enthusiasm, and curiosity.
 If you have these traits, everything else can be learned easily.
 Give a damn and question everything.

-## Personality quirks
-TODO